mhdawson/micro-app-notify-client/README.md

 provider entries.
 If an entry is absent, then that provider is not used for notifications.
-If the entry is present the it must have a field called `enabled`.
+If the entry is present then it should have a field called `enabled`.
 If the value for this field is `true` then a notification will be send using that provider.